Tax & Assessing

 - Advising and assisting the City on matters relating to property appraisals and assessments.

-Subdivision maps are now available online through the State of Michigan Website by clicking here.
-Enter subdivision name - Livingston for the county and click submit.
+Subdivision maps are now available online through the State of Michigan Website by clicking here. - Enter subdivision name - Livingston for the county and click submit.
 For advanced search the City of Brighton is in Livingston County Town 2N Range 6E.
+(Instructions for using the database can be accessed by CLICKING HERE)

 Assessing is a division of the Finance Department.
 Click here to go to the Finance Department.